 For extra golden brown rolls, brush tops of rolls with egg wash just before baking.

-Optional: Refrigerate the dough after the first rise up to 3 days, then shape into rolls following the recipe instructions.
-Or refrigerate once rolls are shaped in the baking pan let rest 1 hour or until room temperature and lightly puffed then bake.
+Optional: Refrigerate the dough after the first rise for up to 3 days, then shape it into rolls following the recipe instructions.
+Or refrigerate once rolls are shaped in the baking pan let rest for 1 hour or until room temperature and lightly puffed then bake.

 - Serving Size: 1 roll